 The Amhrán na bhFiann / The Soldiers Song was performed at Ireland’s Parliament as new proposals launched to mark the 110th anniversary of Peadar Kearney’s tune.

-An Irish Sign Language version of Ireland’s national anthem, the Amhrán na bhFiann, was performed for the first time by a deaf choir and a piper from Ireland’s Defence Forces band, at the launch of a report by an all-party Oireachtas (Parliament) Committee, at Leinster House.
+An Irish Sign Language version of Ireland’s national anthem, the Amhrán na bhFiann, was performed for the first time by a deaf choir and a piper from Ireland’s Defence Forces band in July 2019.
+The historic performance took place at the launch of a report by an all-party Oireachtas (Parliament) Committee, at Leinster House.

-The all-party report calls for guidelines for the use of the Irish nationals and support for a former Irish sign language version of it.
+The all-party report called for guidelines for the use of the Irish nationals and support for a former Irish sign language version of it.

 WATCH: The historic first ever public performance of the new Irish Sign Language version of the national anthem Amhrán na bhFiann (In full) pic.twitter.com/BTbl0dfey3— RTÉ Politics (@rtepolitics) July 17, 2018